-Diagnosis of cervical spondylotic myelopathy delayed by primary care physiciansJuly 1st, 2013 in Surgery /
+Diagnosis of cervical spondylotic myelopathy delayed by primary care physiciansJuly 1, 2013 in Medicine & Health / Surgery

 Researchers from The Tel-Aviv Medical Center found delays in diagnosis of cervical spondylotic myelopathy (CSM) averaging 2 years in 42 patients who eventually underwent surgery.
 This is an important finding, because previous studies have shown that early diagnosis and treatment of CSM lead to better outcomes.
 The majority of patients initially sought a diagnosis for their symptoms from family physicians, who arrived at a correct diagnosis in only 4.8% of cases and never at the first clinic visit.
 Many other patients initially consulted community-based orthopedic surgeons, only one of whom suspected CSM at the first visit.
 Detailed findings of this study are reported and discussed in the article "Delayed diagnosis of cervical spondylotic myelopathy by primary care physicians," by Eyal Behrbalk, M.D., Khalil Salame, M.D., Gilad J. Regev, M.D., Ory Keynan, M.D., Bronek Boszczyk, Dr. Med., and Zvi Lidar, M.D., published today, in the July 2013 issue of Neurosurgical Focus.